nevali/Baird/walkthroughs/service-manifests/index.md

 3. See [the device profiles](http://wiki.github.com/nexgenta/Baird/device-profiles)
 for information on anticipated content type support on different devices
 4. See [Atom Link Extensions](http://tools.ietf.org/html/draft-snell-atompub-link-extensions-06) for information on the <code>le:media</code> attribute.
+5. Media queries are defined by the Atom Link Extensions specification to match those specified [by CSS3](http://www.w3.org/TR/css3-mediaqueries/)
-5. The collated list of services will in many cases include a combination of linear-only, demand-only and hybrid services, in part depending upon which might be available over-the-air.
+6. The collated list of services will in many cases include a combination of linear-only, demand-only and hybrid services, in part depending upon which might be available over-the-air.

-Example scenario:
+### Example scenario

 A broadcaster has a set of linear and on-demand services.
 Its on-demand services are delivered solely via IP and offers catch-up programming, as well as some exclusive